jfredrickson/jfredrickson.github.io/content/notes/_index.md

 ---
 title: Notes
+description: A personal knowledge base
 menu:
   primary:
     weight: 100
 ---

-This is a personal knowledge base of sorts.
-It's mainly to help future me recall tidbits of infrequently used information.
+These notes are mainly to help future me recall tidbits of infrequently used information.